apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 server failures.

-For example, if we have a ZooKeeper ensemble with 3 servers, the ensemable is able to tolerate up to 1 (3/2) server failures.
+For example, if we have a ZooKeeper ensemble with 3 servers, the ensemble is able to tolerate up to 1 (3/2) server failures.
 If we have a ZooKeeper ensemble with 5 servers, the ensemble is able to tolerate up to 2 (5/2) server failures.
 If the ZooKeeper ensemble with 6 servers, the ensemble